10DLC website requirements

 For best practices, it's recommended to craft a personalized privacy policy addressing the following key points:

-- Explicitly states you do not Share or Sell personal information with third parties without consent or legal obligation.
+• Explicitly states you do not share or sell personal information with third parties without consent or legal obligation

 If your site doesn't include a contact source URL and/or privacy policy already, adding them is necessary to help your organization get approval through manual vetting.
 If a use case fails manual vetting, your site must be updated to fulfill the requirements, which will require restarting the manual vetting process.